Who might replace McCarthy as House speaker? What are Republicans already demanding for their vote?

 Rep. Jim Jordan of Ohio

 The Ohio Republican, first elected in 2007, had tried to help McCarthy’s ultimately doomed effort to hold Republicans together.
-Jordan was a key McCarthy ally since Republicans regained the majority.
+Jordan had been a key McCarthy advocate since Republicans regained the majority.

 Jordan, 59, was also one of Trump’s closest allies when Trump was president.
 Trump even awarded Jordan the Presidential Medal of Freedom five days after the Jan.
 6, 2021, attack on the Capitol.